Designing a

 (C) is top, corresponding with the circuit diagram.
 Likewise, with the base (B)

-number is.
+very important.
 You must insert the three leads into the hfe socket on your multi-meter

 accordingly, noting that a BC547 is an NPN.
 The resulting number displayed on